 What is Hashimoto’s?

 Hashimoto’s is a type of hypothyroidism that is different from some other thyroid conditions because it’s autoimmune in nature.
 An autoimmune disease means that the person’s immune system is attacking itself, damaging specific tissues, in this case, the thyroid.
-Usually, thyroid antibodies (TPO) are increased which support the idea the body is making antibodies (immune system markers) toward itself.
-Damage to the thyroid causes it to stop producing enough thyroid hormones or the body is unable to convert inactive thyroid hormone to active thyroid hormone.
+Usually, thyroid antibodies (TPO) are increased, which support the idea the body is making antibodies (immune system markers) toward itself.
+Damage to the thyroid causes it to stop producing enough thyroid hormones, or the body is unable to convert inactive thyroid hormone to active thyroid hormone.

 What is Sub-clinical Thyroid Dysfunction

 This same problem occurs in those who do not have Hashimoto’s but do have a suboptimal functioning thyroid.
 In those cases, the thyroid functions suboptimally for some other reason.
 For instance, women (and men) on a very low carb diet are susceptible to low active thyroid hormone levels.
-(Why Your Hormones Need Carbs) Suboptimal function usually means that the patient has numbers in the medically accepted range, but is on the border (high or low) of the accepted range and is symptomatic.
+(Why Your Hormones Need Carbs) Suboptimal function usually means that the patient has numbers in the medically accepted range, but is on the border (high or low) of the allowed range and is symptomatic.
 For instance, you feel tired and lethargic because your active thyroid hormone is low.
 However, it’s not low enough to diagnose you with anything specific or treat you medically.

 How Does Hashimoto’s Develop?

 No one thing causes any autoimmune condition, including Hashimoto’s.
 The trigger of autoimmune diseases is a complex interaction between genetic, environmental, hormonal, and immunological factors.
 Physical and psychological stress are among the most potent contributing factors to any autoimmune conditions development (1).
 However, specific factors have shown a trend in the likelihood of developing Hashimoto’s: